AlanCristhian/namedobject/README.md

   File "<pyshell#2>", line 1, in <module>
     a.__name__
     ...
-NotImplementedError: Can not assing a unique name to multiple variables.'
+NotImplementedError: Can not assing a unique name to multiple variables.
 >>> b.__name__
 Traceback (most recent call last):
   File "<pyshell#2>", line 1, in <module>